savethequinn/DV_FinalProject/00 Doc/DV_FinalProject.md

 We need to upload the cleaned CSV files into Oracle.

-Begin by opening oracle and initiating the connection to the database.
+Begin by opening Oracle and initiating the connection to the database.
 Open up an SQL Worksheet.
 Copy each of the SQL codes produced in Step2 into the worksheet.
 Change the Names of the tables to something more palatable than the default and run the script.

 If done correctly, you should now have three new tables.

 Import the data to the tables using the respective REFORMATTED CSV files.
 They should have been written to the same folder as the original CSV file.
-You should not get any errors if you completed the process correctly, making sure that the data is imported to the currenct columns.
+You should not get any errors if you completed the process correctly, making sure that the data is imported to the correct columns.

 ## Step 4

 #### Modify dates in Oracle

 Unfortunately, we ran into some problems with our data while working with it in Tableau and discovered that Step 2 does not actually format dates as Date type data for Oracle.
+Rather, it formats dates at VarChar2, which is not very compatible with Tableau.
 To work around this, we had to run a SQL statement to make a new column and format the old date using the TO_DATE function.

 Run the following code in Oracle for EACH of the tables, replacing "APPLE" with the table name and "DATE_APPLE" with the correct column name: